Persona 5: Release

 Persona 5 was first announced with a teaser trailer in November 2013, alongside spin-off games Persona Q: Shadow of the Labyrinth, Persona 4: Dancing All Night, and the PlayStation 3 port of Persona 4 Arena Ultimax.
 The game was originally announced for a late 2014 release exclusively for the PlayStation 3.
 During a Sony press conference in September 2014, it was announced that the game would also be released for the PlayStation 4 and that it had been delayed into 2015.
 According to director Katsura Hashino, the game was delayed to fully develop for the PlayStation 4, and improve the general quality of both versions.
 The first gameplay trailer was shown during a special livestream on February 5, 2015.
 The song used in the first gameplay trailer is an instrumental version of the main theme.
 A Blu-ray Disc containing an exclusive trailer was bundled with first print copies of Persona 4: Dancing All Night in Japan on June 25, 2015.
 During a special livestream at the 2015 Tokyo Game Show, it was announced that the game would be delayed to late 2016.
 Speaking in a staff interview, Hashino apologized for the delay and stated that it was necessary to deliver a high-quality product without having to hold back in terms of content.

 In April 2016, Atlus launched a countdown that ran until May 5, 2016.
 Shortly after, a special livestream was announced titled Take Tokyo Tower, which coincided with the countdown date.
 During the Take Tokyo Tower livestream, a trailer revealed the game's final release date.
 Persona 5 was released in Japan on September 15, 2016.
 Along with the standard edition, a 20th Anniversary Edition was released, which features all downloadable content (DLC) based on Persona 3 and Persona 4, a five-CD best-of album set featuring music from all six main games in the series, and the official artbook for the game by Soejima.
-In honor of the game's Japanese release, the series-focused variety show Persona Stalker Club featured a new programming block titled Persona Stalker Club V. To promote the game in Japan, Atlus partnered with AKG Acoustics to release limited edition wireless headphones based on the one Futaba wears in-game.
-The headphones were released in December 2016 and came with box art designed by Soejima, as well as a music CD featuring two remixed tracks from the game by Meguro and Kozuka.
-Certain in-game character apparel, such as jackets and tote bags, were also released in Japan in February and March 2018.
+In honor of the game's Japanese release, the series-focused variety show Persona Stalker Club featured a new programming block titled Persona Stalker Club V. To promote the game in Japan, Atlus partnered with AKG Acoustics to release limited edition wireless headphones based on Futaba's in December 2016.
+The headphones were packaged in a box with art designed by Soejima, with a music CD featuring two remixed tracks by Meguro and Kozuka.
+Apparel based on the characters was also released in Japan in early 2018.